cypcodestudio/microservices-interview/README.md

 8. How can you use Spring Config Server in Spring Microservices Architecture?
 9. Explain what Spring Eureka Service Discovery is?
 10. How is Spring Cloud Gateway important in a Microservices Architecture?
-12. Which Data Stores can be implemented to guarantee high performance, optimization, flexibility, reliability, maintainability in Spring application?
-13. When handling Integrations security, which authentication mechanisms can be implemented and which one are you confortable with?
+11. When handling Integrations security, which authentication mechanisms can be implemented and which one are you confortable with?